salesforcecli/plugin-deploy-retrieve/messages/convert.source.md

 - Similar to previous example, but writes converted files to the specified output directory and associates the files with the specified package:

-  $ <%= config.bin %> <%= command.id %> --root-dir path/to/source --results-dir path/to/outputdir --package-name 'My Package'
+  $ <%= config.bin %> <%= command.id %> --root-dir path/to/source --output-dir path/to/outputdir --package-name 'My Package'

 # flags.root-dir.summary